cetzz/test_LN/README.md

     `/starships/amount/increase/?id={id}&amount={amount}` --increase the amount of starships by its ID and an AMOUNT - requires: id,amount<br>
     `/starships/amount/decrease/?id={id}&amount={amount}` --decrease the amount of starships by its ID and an AMOUNT - requires: id,amount<br>

-    Attributes:
+    Attributes:<br>
-    Set, increase and decrease respond with a success attribute and the detail attribute, while get responds with the amount attribute.
+    Set, increase and decrease respond with a success attribute and the detail attribute, while get responds with the amount attribute.<br>

 **Vehicles:**